RWXogenisis/Novtrois_attendance_system/README.md

 To run these files it is enough to run attendance.py

 ## timetable input test.py
 The timetable input test.py stores the timetable.
-It will prompt the repsective teacher to enter the start time, end time of a period, course code/subject, and his/her email id for each period.
+It will prompt the repsective teacher to enter the start time, end time of a period(in 24 hour format), course code/subject, and his/her email id for each period.

 ## face2.py
 The face2.py is where the real magic happens!
 It is a simple algorithm which just compares 2 images.
 It's not foolproof but it's still in it's toddler's phase as we have not implemented machine learning due to the time constraint and the lack of suitable pre-trained models.